IB Anthropology

 - Encourage staff and students to attend the free London Anthropology Day

-- Ask the RAI’s Education Officer for free copies of the Discover Anthropology and Careers in Anthropology brochures to stimulate students’ interest in the subject
+- Ask the RAI’s Education and Communications Officer for free marketing materials to stimulate students' interest in the subject

 Convincing senior management/staff: